 |

-* = affiliate link.
-If you purchase via one of the links, we receive a portion of the purchase price as a commission.
-There are no additional costs for you, but you can support our portal by doing so.
-Last updated on September 8.02.2025, XNUMX / Affiliate links / Images from the Amazon Product Advertising API.
+* = Affiliate link/advertisementAs an Amazon Associate, we earn money from qualifying purchases.
+If you make a purchase through one of the links, we receive a portion of the purchase price as commission.
+This doesn't cost you anything extra, but it helps support our website.
+Last updated on September 12.06.2025, XNUMX / Affiliate links / Images from the Amazon Product Advertising API.
 Images from Amazon PA API.